Configure a Cache in the Downstream Consumer

 Overview

 The shared cache for upstream models is an object store, configured similarly to other Istari object stores as described in the Object Store Configuration section.
+This requires creating a tenant in the downstream organization that can be associated with the shared cache.

 Shared Cache for Upstream Models vs. Istari Tenant Object Store(s)